 Head out and about along the coast on one of the wonderful walking routes available.
 Head south on a gorgeous country walk towards the pretty coastal village of Low Newton-by-the-Sea where you can stop to refuel at the Ship Inn before heading back.
 Taking in some spectacular countryside, it's about a four-hour hike (6.5 miles each direction), so make sure you are fit enough before heading off.
 You can also take the coastal path to finish at the same place - walks along the Northumberland coastline are exceptionally pretty and this is known as being one of the best in the area.

-If you want to head north to the larger village of Seahouses, a shorter 2.5-mile walk will take you along the coastal path to this popular seaside resort.
-You can catch a boat over to the Farne Islands from the harbour, and then walk back to Beadnell, all, of course, depending on the length of boat trip that you choose and time of year.
+If you want to head north to the larger village of Seahouses, a shorter 2.5-mile walk from Beadnell to Seahouses will take you along the coastal path to this popular seaside resort.
+You can catch a boat over to the Farne Islands from the harbour, and then walk back to Beadnell - all, of course, depending on the length of boat trip that you choose and time of year.
 If you prefer to stay on dry land, carry on another 4 miles up to the majestic Bamburgh Castle to discover one of the British Isles' best-loved fortresses.
+In terms of Beadnell weather, when the sun is shining there is really no better place to be!

 For Beadnell restaurants, the Beadnell Towers Hotel next door offers some excellent fine dining, with fresh local ingredients topping the menu - it also hosts some quality live music events throughout the year.
 If you want something quick and traditional, pick up some tasty fish and chips from the chippy on Harbour Road and take them down to the beach to watch the sunset.
 Northumberland at its best.

 Fancy visiting lovely Beadnell?
-Check out our excellent self-catering holiday accommodation in Beadnell for inspiration.
-Our Beadnell cottages are perfectly situated to visit Northumberland and its spectacular stretch of coastline.
+Check out our excellent self-catering Beadnell holiday cottages for inspiration.
+Our coastal holiday cottages are perfectly situated to visit Northumberland and its spectacular stretch of coastline.
+From family-friendly holiday homes to romantic cottages with a sea view, we will have something to suit you.
+Don't forget our dog-friendly Beadnell cottages too!